Bernard-A/IoTRoam-Tutorial/QuickStart.md

 10. Launch the NS and the AS
     * a.)
 Initial [Configuration] of the Web interface :
     * b.)
 One needs to add *Certain* [Client certificates] to the Web interface.
+11. For Roaming, in the Web interace [define] the home NetID of a device, define a variable called "home_netid" with as value for example "000001" if that is the home NetID you would like to assign.

 [Verify]: https://github.com/AFNIC/IoTRoam-Tutorial/blob/master/Architecture.md